-First, their protagonists: A fable's main character lives 24/7 by a philosophy of life that is socially or psychologically significant (shared by many or hot politically).
+First, their protagonists: A fable's main character lives 24/7 by a life-strategy that is socially or psychologically significant (shared by many or hot politically).
 A short story's protagonist "represents" only himself—a one-of-a-kind hero, villain, guy-next-door, or weirdo.

-Second, a short story has a “turning point” at which the protagonist has all the key information and decides what to do, determining the outcome of the story.
-A fable has a “testing point” when the protagonist—who has been living by his philosophy or attitude or virtue or flaw since the fable’s first word—meets an ultimate challenge.
+Second, a short story has a "turning point" at which the protagonist has all the key information and decides what to do, determining the outcome of the story.
+A fable has a "testing point" when the protagonist—who has been living by his philosophy/attitude/virtue/flaw since the fable's first word—meets an ultimate challenge.
 He behaves as he must, and we see the consequences.
 He's empowered or devastated.
 He risks his life so we can save ours.

 3. Why do you write fables?
 Why don't you write a novel?